FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/submodeltemplateprocessors.md

 ## Asset Interfaces Description and Asset Interfaces Mapping Configuration

-The SubmodelTemplate "Asset Interfaces Description" (AID) specifies an information model and a common representation for describing the interfaces of an asset service or asset related service.
+The SubmodelTemplate [Asset Interfaces Description](https://industrialdigitaltwin.org/wp-content/uploads/2024/01/IDTA-02017-1-0_Submodel_Asset-Interfaces-Description.pdf) (AID) specifies an information model and a common representation for describing the interfaces of an asset service or asset related service.
 Based on this information, it is possible to initiate a connection to such a service and request or subscribe to served datapoints.
 The Asset Interfaces Description (AID) in version 1.0 supports the description of interfaces based on three specific protocols: Modbus, HTTP and MQTT.
 Fa³st currently supports HTTP and MQTT, Modbus is currently not supported.

-The SubmodelTemplate "Asset Interfaces Mapping Configuration" (AIMC) specifies an information model and a common representation for describing the mapping of interface(s) of an asset service or asset-related service already described in an Asset Interfaces Description (AID) Submodel.
+The SubmodelTemplate [Asset Interfaces Mapping Configuration](https://industrialdigitaltwin.org/wp-content/uploads/2024/06/IDTA-02027-1-0_Submodel_AssetInterfacesMappingConfiguration.pdf) (AIMC) specifies an information model and a common representation for describing the mapping of interface(s) of an asset service or asset-related service already described in an Asset Interfaces Description (AID) Submodel.
 It can be understood as a configuration Submodel for south-bound communication between AAS and asset.
 Based on this information, it's possible to create an [AssetConnection](#assetconnection) and map the payloads to the intended locations in an AAS automatically.

 This SubmodelTemplate Processor uses these SubmodelTemplates to create AssetConnections from the given data and links the asset data to the corresponding SubmodelElements, as defined in AIMC.

 The Processor looks for the SubmodelTemplate AIMC and maps all relations in the supported Asset Interfaces.

-### Configuration
+### Generic Configuration

 The processor uses the following configuration structure: